 Best practice for data security always includes:

-Thales has years of experience helping organizations implement these best practices, which will be necessary to comply with LGDP.
+Thales has years of experience helping organizations implement these best practices to help comply with LGDP.

 Encryption and Tokenization

-Thales’s Vormetric Transparent Encryption solution protects data with file and volume level data-at-rest encryption, access controls, and data access audit logging without re-engineering applications, databases or infrastructure.
+Thales’s CipherTrust Transparent Encryption solution protects data with file and volume level data-at-rest encryption, access controls, and data access audit logging without re-engineering applications, databases or infrastructure.
 Deployment of the transparent file encryption software is simple, scalable and fast, with agents installed above the file system on servers or virtual machines to enforce data security and compliance policies.
-Policy and encryption key management are provided by the Vormetric Data Security Manager.
+Policy and encryption key management are provided by the CipherTrust Manager.

-Vormetric Vaultless Tokenization with Dynamic Data Masking dramatically reduces the cost and effort required to comply with security policies and regulatory mandates, such as LGPD.
+CipherTrust Tokenization dramatically reduces the cost and effort required to comply with security policies and regulatory mandates, such as LGPD.
 The solution delivers capabilities for database tokenization and dynamic display security.
-Enterprises can efficiently address their objectives for securing and pseudonymizing sensitive assets—whether they reside in data center, big data, container or cloud environments.
+Enterprises can efficiently address their objectives for securing and pseudonymizing sensitive assets—whether they reside in data center, big data, container, or cloud environments.